cam-digital-hospitals/.github/profile/README.md

 This organisation contains repositories for the Digital Twins Dashboard project from the Institute of Manufacturing, University of Cambridge.

-For development, it is reccomended to use VSCode.
+For development, it is reccomended to use VS Code.
 See: https://code.visualstudio.com/docs/remote/wsl.
 Install VSCode on the Windows side and Python on the WSL side (version 3.11 recommended).

 ## Developer Setup

-1. Fork the repo `cam-digital-hospitals/yinchi-dev`.
+1. Fork the repo `cam-digital-hospitals/yinchi-dev` to set up your own development environment.
+1. (Optional) rename `db/hpath.example.db` to `db/hpath.db` to pre-populate the Histopathology Simulation database with some simulation results.
+Remove this file if the database schema has changed.
 1. Run `git clone https://github.com/cam-digital-hospitals/<yourname-dev>.git digital-hospitals`, where `<yourname-dev>` is the name of your newly created repository.
-1. `git submodule init hpath-sim` each repository you want to run as a service and update `docker/docker-compose.yml` accordingly.
+1. `git submodule init <repo>` for each repository you want to run as a service and update `docker/docker-compose.yml` accordingly.
 1. `git submodule update`
     - To pull remote updates in the future, use `git pull --recurse-submodules` from the project root directory.
     - To push with submodule changes included, use `git push --recurse-submodules=on-demand` from the project root directory.

-Alternatively, use the Source Control interface in VS Code to commit and push.
+Alternatively, use the **Source Control** interface in VS Code to commit and push.

 For more information on Git submodules, see: https://git-scm.com/book/en/v2/Git-Tools-Submodules